 - Hosts international delegations

-- Resource for international safety, security, and insurance
+- Resource for international safety and security

 The following units report to the vice provost and dean: